BilalH123/Chatbot/README.md

 # Chatbot
-IT Support Chatbot that answers IT questions.
+IT Support Chatbot that answers Users IT questions.

 # Summary
 This project answers users IT Questions when they submit them in the search bar.